Kenan Thompson Announced to Host the 2022 Emmys

-Although he has already commanded other attractions such as the People’s Choice Awards, this will be his first time at the head of the biggest TV and streaming awards in the United States.
-Earlier, Thompson had also attended the ceremony as indicated.
-There were 6 nominations in total.
+The actor and comedian Kenan Thompson, known for his work on the sitcoms Saturday Night Live and Kenan & Kel, will host the 74th Emmy Awards, according to Deadline.
+The ceremony will take place in Los Angeles, United States, on September 12.
+This will be his debut as a presenter at the awards, although Thompson is no newcomer to the role: he ran last year’s People’s Choice Awards.

-Among this year’s competitors, the biggest highlight is “Succession”, from HBO Max, which shot ahead and received 25 nominations.
+In this way, Thompson joins a long list of SNL members to present the Emmys, among which the veterans, Conan O’Brien, Jimmy Fallon and Seth Meyers.
+Furthermore, it is worth noting that he has been nominated for the award six times for his performances on SNL and the comedy Kenan.
+Among this year’s competitors, the biggest highlight is “Succession”, by HBO Maxwho shot ahead and received 25 nominations.

 Following, accumulating another 20, are “Ted Lasso”, from Apple TV+, and “The White Lotus”, also from HBO.
-In addition, names like Zendaya, Adam Scott, Sandra Oh, Reese Witherspoon also gained prominence in their respective categories.
-Will we have Rue from “Euphoria” taking home a new figurine?
+Furthermore, names like Zendaya, Adam Scott, Sandra Oh, Reese Witherspoon also gained prominence in their respective categories.

+In related news, Kenan Thompson will be honored with a star on the Hollywood Walk of Fame.
+The former “Saturday Night Live” cast member will be added as the 2,728th star of the Hollywood Chamber of Commerce.
+“Kenan Thompson is the voice of a generation,” said the event’s producer, Ana Martinezin the ad, according to VladTV.

 The Daily Show with Trevor Noah